Bryant Haines: Coaching career

 Following his graduation from Ball State in 2009 with a bachelor's degree in general studies, Haines began his coaching career as the defensive line coach at Manchester.
 He then served as the defensive line coach and strength and conditioning coordinator at Adrian from 2010 to 2011.
 In 2012, Haines became a defensive graduate assistant at Indiana, followed by a similar role at Ohio State in 2013, where he worked with the linebackers during the Buckeyes' undefeated regular season.

 In 2014, Haines joined Curt Cignetti's staff at IUP as the defensive line coach and strength and conditioning coordinator.
 During his tenure, IUP led the Pennsylvania State Athletic Conference in several defensive categories.
 He then served as the linebackers coach at UC Davis in 2016, where he coached Nas Anesi to second-team All-Big Sky honors.

 Haines continued his coaching career at Elon from 2017 to 2018 as the linebackers coach, mentoring players like Warren Messer to All-CAA and All-America honors.
 In December 2018, he joined James Madison as the co-defensive coordinator and linebackers coach, later being promoted to defensive coordinator.
 Under his guidance, JMU's defense consistently ranked among the top in the nation in various statistical categories.

 In 2024, Haines reunited with head coach Curt Cignetti at Indiana, taking on the role of defensive coordinator and linebackers coach.
 That season, Indiana's defense ranked second nationally in yards allowed per game (256.3) and sixth in scoring defense (15.6 points per game).
-Haines was recognized as a finalist for the Broyles Award, given annually to the nation's top assistant coach.
+In 2025, Indiana's defense ranked fourth nationally in yards allowed per game (266.0) and second in scoring defense (11.7 points per game).
+Indiana won its first national championship with a perfect 16–0 record.
+On February 12, 2026, Haines won the Broyles Award, given annually to the nation's top assistant coach.

 Personal life

-Haines is the son of Randy and Michele Haines, has a daughter, and a brother, Tyler, who played football at Defiance and also worked as an offensive coordinator at IUP and is currently the head coach at Catawba.
+Haines is the son of Randy and Michele Haines.
+Haines and his long time girlfriend, Kira Williams, have a daughter.
+His brother, Tyler, played football at Defiance and also worked as an offensive coordinator at IUP.
+Tyler is currently the head coach at Catawba.